-Questions this book investigates include: Can we know what time really is?
+Questions this book investigates include the following.
+Can we know what time really is?
 Is time possible, especially given modern physics?
 Must there be time because we cannot think without it?
 What do we experience of time?
-How might philosophy of time be relevant to understanding the mind-body relationship or evidence in cognitive science?
+How might philosophy of time be relevant to understanding the mind–body relationship or evidence in cognitive science?
 Can the philosophy of time help us understand biases toward the future and the fear of death?
-How is time relevant to art – and is art relevant to philosophical debates about time?
+How is time relevant to art—and is art relevant to philosophical debates about time?
 Finally, what exactly could time travel be?
 And could time travel satisfy emotions such as nostalgia and regret?

 Table of Contents

 1. Epistemology of Time

 2. Metaphysics of Time I: Time and Change

 3. Metaphysics of Time II: Change and Persistence in Objects

 7. Philosophy of Cognitive Science and Time

 8. Rationality of Time

 9. The Philosophy of Art and Time

 Sean Enda Power is Postdoctoral Researcher in the Department of Philosophy at University College Cork, Ireland.
 He has authored, among other work, The Philosophy of Time and Perceptual Experience (Routledge, 2018) and has co-edited The Illusions of Time (2019).
 He is a previous Irish Research Council Postdoctoral Fellow and a previous Visiting Fellow at the Centre for Time, University of Sydney.